brson/solana-move-demo/README.md

 ## Which toolset should Solana-Move integrate with?

-Since our project is a mashup of Solana, Move, and Sui, there are already 4 CLI tools involved.
+Since our project is a mashup of Solana, Move, and Sui, there are already 4 main CLI tools involved.

 - `cargo` - The Rust build tool.
 Solana uses a cargo subcommand, `cargo build-bpf`, as well as `cargo test` etc.
-- `solana` -
+- `solana` - Used for deploying to Solana, wallets, etc.

-todo
+- `sui` - All interaction with Move and Sui
+- `move` - Move build tools, not typically used directly with Sui

 These tools perhaps each have their own different designs and "feels".
 I suggest that since we are a Solana project we should attempt to integrate with and match the `solana` experience.
-Ultimately we might want any needed CLI commands to part of `solana` CLI.
+Ultimately we might want any new CLI commands to part of `solana` CLI, and to integrate Move features with existing `solana` commands.

 For now though I suggest we work in our own `solana-move` CLI, inside the `external-crates/move/solana` subdirectory of Solana's sui fork.